HxHexa/spendings_tracker/README.md

 - Monthly/weekly/daily tracking (probably with using a tree structure but there must be a better way)

-- Tracking of earnings (actually this should be pretty easy to do.
+- (DONE) Tracking of earnings (actually this should be pretty easy to do.
 Just take the entry and negate the amount.
 Will get to this one eventually)

 - Tracking of debts/loans and eventually credit cards (the reason why I do not want to do this one immediately personally is because I pay all my credit card debt before the end of the month, so my credit and bank account are basically interchangable.
-It's not like anybody is going to use this piece of crap aside from me anytime soon anyways haha)
+It's not like anybody is going to use this aside from me anytime soon anyways haha)

 - Exporting to csv